Dogs in distress

 We support KZN Valley Dogs by financing rescue missions, critically needed food and emergency veterinary intervention for countless battered and bruised dogs.

 Network for Animals supports TEARS (The Emma Animal Rescue Society) in Cape Town, South Africa.
-TEARS is a well-organized animal welfare organization, working around the clock to rescue, rehabilitate and rehome hundreds of dogs every year.
-The TEARS dog shelter is well run and provides excellent veterinary care.
+TEARS is an animal welfare organization, working around the clock to rescue, rehabilitate and rehome hundreds of dogs every year.
+The TEARS dog shelter provides excellent veterinary care.
 Of particular importance are its outreach programs in impoverished communities, where teams rescue and rehome street dogs and provide care for pets whose owners cannot afford sterilizations and medical treatment.
 Our supporters have allowed us to help animals at TEARS for nearly a decade by providing funding for much-needed food, vital search and rescue missions, equipment and veterinary care.
-Most recently, we have helped them buy a new outreach vehicle tough enough to withstand the poor roads in township areas.
+We have helped them buy a new outreach vehicle tough enough to withstand the poor roads in township areas.

 Seychelles

 While the Seychelles is a paradise for tourists, it’s a living nightmare for street dogs.
-Homeless, starved and riddled with blood-sucking parasites, these poor souls have no-one left to turn to but our partner, the Seychelles Society for the Protection and Care of Animals (SSPCA), one of the only organizations that cares for them.
+Homeless, starved and riddled with blood-sucking parasites, these poor souls have no-one to turn to but our partner, the Seychelles Society for the Protection and Care of Animals (SSPCA).

 Through our donors’ support, we helped fund crucial medical supplies to treat the animals and paid for a kennel hand for a year to ensure that the dogs are kept healthy, happy and comfortable at the shelter.